Tennessee Williams: Career

 As Williams was struggling to gain production and an audience for his work in the late 1930s, he worked at a string of menial jobs that included a stint as caretaker on a chicken ranch in Laguna Beach, California.
 In 1939, with the help of his agent Audrey Wood, Williams was awarded a $1,000 grant from the Rockefeller Foundation in recognition of his play Battle of Angels.
 It was produced in Boston, Massachusetts in 1940 and was poorly received.

-Using some of the Rockefeller funds, Williams moved to New Orleans in 1939 to write for the Works Progress Administration (WPA), a federally funded program begun by President Franklin D. Roosevelt to put people to work.
+Using some of the Rockefeller funds, Williams moved to New Orleans in 1939 to write for the Works Progress Administration (WPA), a federally funded program of the New Deal era.
 Williams lived for a time in New Orleans' French Quarter, including 722 Toulouse Street, the setting of his 1977 play Vieux Carré.
 The building is now part of The Historic New Orleans Collection.
 The Rockefeller grant brought him to the attention of the Hollywood film industry and Williams received a six-month contract as a writer from the Metro-Goldwyn-Mayer film studio, earning $250 weekly.

-During the winter of 1944–45, his memory play The Glass Menagerie developed from his 1943 short story "Portrait of a Girl in Glass", was produced in Chicago and garnered good reviews.
+During the winter of 1944–45, his memory play The Glass Menagerie, developed from his 1943 short story "Portrait of a Girl in Glass", was produced in Chicago and garnered good reviews.
 It moved to New York where it became an instant hit and enjoyed a long Broadway run.
 Elia Kazan (who directed many of Williams's greatest successes) said of Williams: "Everything in his life is in his plays, and everything in his plays is in his life."
 The Glass Menagerie won the award for the best play of the season, the New York Drama Critics' Circle Award.

-The huge success of his next play, A Streetcar Named Desire, secured his reputation as a great playwright in 1947.
-During the late 1940s and 1950s, Williams began to travel widely with his partner Frank Merlo (1922 – September 21, 1963), often spending summers in Europe.
+The huge success of his next play, A Streetcar Named Desire, cemented his reputation as a great playwright in 1947.
+During the late 1940s and 1950s, Williams began to travel widely with his partner Frank Merlo (1922–1963), often spending summers in Europe.
 He moved often to stimulate his writing, living in New York, New Orleans, Key West, Rome, Barcelona, and London.
 Williams wrote, "Only some radical change can divert the downward course of my spirit, some startling new place or people to arrest the drift, the drag."